-This is a blog article and video on the "Savings Revolution" website that features the Horticulture Innovation Lab project "Creating a market niche for 'food-safe' vegetables: Cambodia, Vietnam."
+This is blog and video on the "Savings Revolution" website from July 2014 features the Horticulture Innovation Lab project "Creating a market niche for 'food-safe' vegetables in Cambodia and Vietnam."
 The article details how project findings indicate that savings groups are an effective mechanism for bringing together farmers, farm families, suppliers, transporters, processors, and marketers to collaborate in building value chains that assure a viable and sustainable local horticultural-based economy.

 From the article: